 You should not drive or operate heavy machinery for at least 8 weeks after the medication is given.
 This medication can cause side effects that can affect your ability to do these tasks.

 You should not donate blood, tissue, cells or organs after receiving this medication.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of axicabtagene ciloleucel.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common or important side effects:

 After receiving axicabtagene ciloleucel, large numbers of white blood cells are activated and release inflammatory cytokines which can lead to cytokine release syndrome, sometimes severe cases are referred to as cytokine storms.
 Signs include heart issues including abnormal rhythm (feeling like your heart is skipping a beat or having palpitations), chest pain, heart failure, swelling of the extremities, high fever, lower than normal blood pressure, difficulty breathing, severe nausea and vomiting, severe diarrhea, chills/shaking, severe muscle and joint pain, and bleeding.
 This serious side effect can happen up until 4 weeks after the infusion.
 You should call your provider immediately if you have any signs or symptoms of cytokine release syndrome so that appropriate treatment can be given.

 Axicabtagene ciloleucel may cause serious neurologic issues.
-These side effects are usually seen within the first 8 weeks after infusion, and include headache, seizure, personality changes, anxiety, difficulty speaking, disorientation, confusion, agitation, and tremors.
+These side effects are usually seen within the first 8 weeks after infusion, and may include headache, seizure, encephalopathy, personality changes, anxiety, difficulty speaking, disorientation, confusion, agitation, and tremors.
 Notify your care provider immediately if you are experiencing any of these changes.